ventus-ag/docs/_docs/coretasks/ssh-keys.md

 {:toc}

 ## Add new SSH key
 On the main Navigation Panel go to `Cloud` and choose `SSH Keys`.
-On this page you find all added SSH Keys whith their details area.
+On this page you find all added SSH Keys with their details area.

 **SSH key details area includes:**